 Premiums often drop noticeably at 19 as drivers accumulate experience and demonstrate improved judgment, creating meaningful annual savings.

-Many insurers implement additional reductions at 21, viewing this transition from high-risk to moderate-risk classification and generating substantial cost decreases.
+Many insurers implement additional reductions at 21, viewing this as a transition from high-risk to moderate-risk classification and generating substantial cost decreases.

-To find affordable car insurance for your 18-year-old, compare quotes from multiple insurers using the MoneyGeek calculator.
+Compare quotes from multiple insurers using the MoneyGeek calculator to find affordable car insurance for your 18-year-old.
 Enter your teen's gender, GPA, driving experience and ZIP code for quick rate comparisons.
-Explore the costs of different vehicles, assess potential savings from family policies versus separate coverage and adjust deductibles to discover the best rates.
+Explore the costs of different vehicles, compare potential savings from family policies versus separate coverage and adjust deductibles to find the best rates.

 MoneyGeek's car insurance calculator will give you a customized estimate of your auto insurance cost.
 It's free to use, requires no personal information and we won't send you any spam.